inkdropapp/inkdrop-embed/README.md

 # Embed plugin for Inkdrop

-Allows Inkdrop to embed external contents to a note.
+Allows Inkdrop to embed external content into a note.

+> [!Note]
-Note that printing and exporting are not supported since external contents are loaded asynchronously.
+> Printing and exporting are not supported since external content is loaded asynchronously.

 ![](https://github.com/inkdropapp/inkdrop-embed/raw/master/docs/screenshot.png)